 The second scenario, though less common, involves agreements to arbitrate generated by parties external to TMG (“External Agreements”).
 Some of these External Agreements are executed before a dispute arises, and some are executed after a dispute arises.

-TMG is available to provide the Arbitrator and the accompanying administrative support in situations involving the External Agreements pursuant to certain principles.
-(Please see Principles Governing The McCammon Group’s Administration of External Agreements to Arbitrate, below).
+TMG is available to provide the Arbitrator and the accompanying administrative support in situations involving the External Agreements pursuant to certain principles outlined in TMG “Agreement to Arbitrate” – Rule #3.